Why are you in business?

 There are several online and mobile services that make it easy for customers to find businesses based upon what the business does and where they are located.
 Services like Facebook, Yelp, and Yellow Pages can provide your business with an extra opportunity for customer connection.

 It's important that your business is represented, and represented well, on any tool that a customer uses for their research.

 Check out What I Do to learn more about the steps that I will take to help you ATTRACT more customers.

 Most likely the first time that a customer reads about your business is by searching the web for businesses like yours or by using a mobile app.
 You want that first impression to be a positive one.

 You need to take control of your business information no matter where it's found.
-Your business listing on Google My Business, Yelp, or other services applicable to your business, needs to be complete and accurate.
+Your business listing on Google Business Profile, Yelp, or other services applicable to your business, needs to be complete and accurate.
 You need to leverage those services to their maximum potential: inform customers about your products and services; provide photos of your storefront; your products; and your team.
 Give customers the information they need to know to educate them about what you do and motivate them to engage with you.
 Optimizing your profile on these tools provides customers with early information about who you are and what you offer and increases the likelihood that they'll click that link.

 The Customer Experience